Events API to export inSync events

 2. Configure the events that can be exported using Events API.
 For more information, see Configure inSync to export events.

 3. Generate token to access Event API.
-For more information, see Use EVENTAPI to export events from inSync.
+For more information, see List Events to export events from inSync.

 4. Access Event API through any REST Client to receive a response in JSON format.